Welcome to the Great Pyrenees Club of America Website

 The Great Pyrenees Club of America not only furthers the sport of dogs, it also does all possible to bring the natural qualities of purebred Great Pyrenees to perfection.
 The Club promotes and protects dogs, sponsors educational programs, provides breed information, and publishes a club magazine, the GPCA Bulletin.
 The GPCA has a referral service which provides information on the location of responsible member breeders.
 In addition, the GPCA also has a network of national rescue volunteers, who place Pyrs in need of new homes.

 The GPCA is a non-profit 501(c)(3)corporation.
 It is governed by a constitution & bylaws and has a code of ethics to guide member/breeder conduct.
-Associate membership is open to all.

 The GPCA website design, all photos, and the Illustrated Standard of the breed are copyrighted and may not be copied or reproduced in any way.
 All other text information on this website may be reproduced.
 If you choose to use any of our information, give this website credit and provide a link back to this site.